 Called ‘Placed’ earlier, this is an app used to trigger other apps.

 ‘Launch Here’ allows you to automate tasks on your iOS devices.

 The way it works is – you can place multiple beacons around your home, and when you approach a particular beacon, the Launch Here app will trigger the relevant app associated with that beacon.
 For example, when you sit on the couch in front of the TV, a TV remote app can launch.
 A beacon on the fridge can trigger a shopping list app as you approach.

 Launch Here is the fastest way to launch an app tied to a spot at your home – a timer when you’re next to the coffee maker, or a to-do app at your desk.

 As soon as you are nearby a placed beacon and you turn on your lock screen, the app of your choice will appear as notification and you can launch it with a simple swipe.

-3. Proximitask app: Proximitask is an app that acts as a missing link between reminders on your phone and beacons in the real world.
-Similar to how iOS’ Reminders app allows you to trigger reminders based on location, Proximitask app allows you to trigger them based on beacons.
+Proximitask is an app that acts as a missing link between reminders on your phone and beacons in the real world.
+Similar to how iOS’ Reminders app allows you to trigger reminders based on location and proximity, Proximitask app allows you to trigger them based on beacons.

 The app, best used in enterprises works like this: beacons placed around employees’ desks are used to quickly remind the employees about their tasks for the day.